top of page

 A — Automate Specifications

 Specs are not written—they are generated through the design system itself.
+Using structured components and design tokens:

-• behavior is embedded in components
+• Behavior is embedded in components

-• documentation is derived, not manually created
+• Documentation is derived, not manually created

-• updates propagate automatically
+• Updates propagate automatically

 Result: